An A/V Installation by TNP

 The exhibition [14-21st April 2014] centred around the ‘Magnetic Resonator Piano’ [MRP], an electronically-augmented acoustic piano which uses a series of magnets combined with sensors to resonate and bend the piano’s strings, creating infinite sustain, crescendos, harmonics, pitch bends and new timbres.

-The MRP was used for the first time in popular music on These New Puritans’ album Field of Reeds, and was on display for the public to experience too.
-Visitors engaged with the MRP via motion-sensor technology, enabling them to participate in the These New Puritans sound, creating their own individual sonic experience.
+The MRP was used for the first time in popular music on These New Puritans’ album Field of Reeds, and was put on display for the public to experience.
+Visitors played the MRP via motion-sensor technology.

 The MRP was invented by Andrew McPherson, Lecturer in Digital Media at Queen Mary, University of London, where he is part of the Centre for Digital Music [C4DM] in the School of Electronic Engineering and Computer Science.
 He is active as a composer and researcher in augmented instruments, new performance interfaces and expressive performance modeling.